shoaib3136/TSA_EXP1/README.md

 # RESULT:
-Thus, The python code for plotting the time series of given dataset is succesfully executed.
+Thus, The python code for plotting the time series of given dataset is successfully executed.